How Rational and Competitive is the Market for Mutual Funds?

-To study the hypothesis whether active investing is a zero-sum game, we analyze the alpha of active and index mutual funds from a large global sample of more than 60,000 equity and fixed income funds and test the null hypothesis that alphas to investors are zero.
+To study the hypothesis whether active investing is a zero-sum game, we analyze the alpha of active and index mutual funds from a global sample of more than 60,000 equity and fixed income funds and test the null hypothesis that alphas to investors are zero.
 We distinguish between institutional and retail investors since there are significant differences in management fees, economies of scale, and information asymmetries between these two groups.
 Using a new robust statistical test, we cannot reject this hypothesis for the vast majority of investment categories.
-We also find that the average active fund shows a lower exposure to the traditional risk factors, but higher sensitivity to alternative risk premia.
-Exploring fund persistence and the impact of size and fees adds further support to our conclusion that the mutual fund industry is highly competitive, except for US domestic funds.
+We also find that the average active fund has less exposure to traditional risk factors, but higher sensitivity to alternative risk premia.
+Fund persistence and the impact of size and fees adds further support to our conclusion that the mutual fund industry is highly competitive, except for US domestic funds.
 This set of funds is excessively overfunded compared to other fund categories.

 Keywords: active investing, index investing, mutual funds, robust alpha test